Is the US Headed for a Recession?

 Photo courtesy of Marco Verch Professional Photography.
 See more on Flickr

 Are we headed for a recession?
-When 11 key signals flash red, it is alarming.
+When 15 key signals flash red, it’s time to pay attention.

 1. retail sales falling